Have you earned a worker retirement benefit?

 Do you know if you are eligible to receive a benefit if you are divorced?

 If you are divorced, but your marriage lasted 10 years or longer, you can receive benefits on your ex-spouse’s record (even if he or she has remarried).
-If you remarry, however, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends, either by death, divorce or annulment.
+If you remarry before age 60, however, you generally cannot collect benefits on your former spouse’s record unless your later marriage ends, either by death, divorce or annulment.

 Your benefit as a divorced spouse is equal to one-half of your ex-spouse’s full retirement age benefit amount (or disability benefit) as long as you start receiving benefits at your full retirement age.
 The benefits do not include any delayed retirement credits your ex-spouse may receive.
 The benefit you are entitled to receive based on your ex-spouse’s work must also be less than the benefit you would receive on your own work record.
 You do not receive the total amount of both benefits but rather you receive whichever is the higher amount.